The Utilities Department includes the divisions for water system, sanitary system, the water plant and the wastewater plant.

 As part of a multi-year, utility infrastructure reinvestment plan approved by the City Council, the City of Broken Arrow will implement a second rate increase for water, sewer and stormwater services.
 A similar rate increase was approved in December 2016.

-Beginning with bills received in November 2017, a typical residential customer in the city limits that uses 7,000 gallons of water per month will see their water bill increase about $1.68 and their sewer bill increase about $1.05.
-The stormwater fee will increase by $0.52.
-The street light fee increases $1.00 to $1.50.
-These changes will make the bill for a typical household using 7,000 gallons increase about $3.75 per month.
+Beginning with bills received in November 2019, a typical residential customer in the City limits that uses 7,000 gallons of water per month will see the water fee increase about $2.37, the sewer fee increase about $2.38 and the stormwater fee increase by $0.62.
+These changes will make the bill for a typical household using 7,000 gallons increase about $5.37 per month.

 “The City Council and City staff are very conscious of any increase in the cost of service and are committed to maintaining the most cost-effective and reliable utility services available in the metro area,” said City Manager Michael Spurgeon.